Birmingham True Wage: a major financial centre where office days still drive real pay

 | Residents reaching city centre in 30 min by public transport (Centre for Cities) | 34% | Low accessibility means car commuters face fuel and parking costs often missed in salary comparisons. |

-| People employed in financial and professional services in Birmingham (TheCityUK) | 66,125 | Indicates a substantial professional and finance labour market, though individual true wage still depends on commute and office pattern. |
+| People employed in financial and professional services in Birmingham (TheCityUK) | 66,125 | Indicates a substantial professional and finance labour market, though individual true wage still depends on commute and number of office days. |

 | West Midlands earnings growth, full-time employees (ONS ASHE 2025) | 6.1% year-on-year | Signals recent earnings momentum in the region, but not every role or employer will track the regional average. |

-| Average time saved working from home (ONS) | 56 minutes per day | In Birmingham, that is roughly two full commutes — a hybrid of 2–3 days is often the best true-wage outcome. |
+| Average time saved working from home (ONS) | 56 minutes per day | In Birmingham, that is roughly two full commutes — a hybrid of 2–3 days is often the best real hourly pay. |

 Transport benchmarks draw on Centre for Cities “The Size of the Prize for Mayors” (2025) and “A plan to fix public transport in Birmingham” (2022).
 Employment figures from TheCityUK “Unlocking the West Midlands”.
 Earnings growth from ONS ASHE 2025.
 Office-days model uses 2026/27 tax and NI rates.